 The Event Wrap-Up Guide includes information about how to use the Litter Database and submit your event data.

 The data in the following infographic includes DMWT Trash-Off eligible activity performed between April 1 – 30, 2023 and reported to KTB

 Participants interested in using the Don’t mess with Texas logo must receive prior approval from TxDOT as Don’t mess with Texas® is federally registered and owned by TxDOT, thus cannot be used without permission.

 The use of the Don’t mess with Texas® logo for the printing of t-shirts is not allowed, regardless of if they are not for profit.
 You may use the Don’t mess with Texas Trash-Off® logo, as part of our agreement with TxDOT, but the Don’t mess with Texas® logo by itself cannot be used.

-If you have any questions as to which logo needs approval, please contact the Marketing team.
+If you have any questions about which logo needs approval, please contact the Marketing team.